 The Start of Cortez

-On Christmas day, 1886, Mat Hammond pulled his heavily loaded wagon full of lumber onto the site of the old cattle roundup ground.
+On Christmas day 1886, Matt Hammond pulled his heavily-loaded wagon full of lumber onto the site of the old cattle roundup ground.
 The lumber was to be used on the construction of the first buildings for the town of Cortez.
 The town had been laid out by M.J.
 Mack, engineer for the Montezuma Valley Water Supply Company on land owned by J.W Hanna, the company’s president.
-Unlike many towns which formed around a river or transportation network, Cortez was built to house the men who would complete the elaborate network of tunnels, irrigation ditches, and laterals required to divert water out of the Dolores River and into Montezuma Valley.
-By the spring of 1887 hundreds of men and teams were at work on the new system.
-The newly formed town was born out of speculation that the sandy red soil of the Montezuma Valley would produce a wide variety of abundant crops.
+Unlike many towns that formed around a river or transportation network, Cortez was built to house the men who would complete the elaborate network of tunnels, irrigation ditches, and laterals required to divert water out of the Dolores River and into Montezuma Valley.
+By the spring of 1887, hundreds of men were at work on the new system.
+The newly-formed town was born out of speculation that the sandy red soil of the Montezuma Valley would produce a wide variety of abundant crops.

 Maintaining the Water

-In the early days, water was hauled from Mitchell Springs located just east of the intersection of Oak and County Road H, some two miles south of town.
-In time, a well was dug in the center of Main Street but it was dry.
-Reservoirs and flumes were built and the struggle to maintain a continuous and reliable flow of water into the valley has been a reoccurring theme throughout the town’s history.
+In the early days, water was hauled from Mitchell Springs - located just east of the intersection of Oak Street and County Road H - some two miles south of town.
+In time, a well was dug in the center of Main Street, but it was dry.
+Reservoirs and flumes were built and the struggle to maintain a continuous and reliable flow of water into the valley has been a recurring theme throughout the town’s history.

 "Stone Block" Land Mark

 In those early days the corner mercantile was the focal point of community and social interaction.
-By 1889 the “stone block” was completed on the corner of Main and Market and the Guillet Mercantile located inside.
-By 1890 the town center was further marked by the addition of the Montezuma Valley National Bank, a massive sandstone building on the corner opposite the “stone block.”
-People gathered around these two landmarks as the shopped, visited, and exchanged information about the mining and land speculation occurring around the town.
+By 1889, the “stone block” was completed on the corner of Main and Market and the Guillet Mercantile located inside.
+By 1890, the town center was further marked by the addition of the Montezuma Valley National Bank, a massive sandstone building on the corner just east of the “stone block.”
+People gathered around these two landmarks as they shopped, visited, and exchanged information about the mining and land speculation occurring around the town.

 A Booming Market for Agriculture

 By the 1900’s, the cattle industry around the nearby town of Dolores was booming.
 The large orchards down McElmo Canyon were winning worldwide fame for their giant Delicious apples.
-Placer mining was occurring to the south, spectacular Indian ruins had been discovered by cattlemen on the Mesa Verde, and in 1906 that area was designated as a National Park.
-Farmers were growing exceptional crops of alfalfa, potatoes and wheat.
-The town of Cortez had prospered and continued to expand as it provided supplies for the various industries which surrounded her.
-All of the industrial threads which exist today had begun to weave into a pattern.
+Placer mining was occurring to the south, spectacular Indian ruins had been discovered by cattlemen on the Mesa Verde, and in 1906, that area was designated as a National Park.
+Farmers were growing exceptional crops of alfalfa, potatoes, and wheat.
+The town of Cortez had prospered and continued to expand as it provided supplies for the various industries that surrounded her.
+All of the industrial threads that exist today had begun to weave into a pattern.

 No Transportation but Perfect Time to Move to Montezuma Valley

 Although Cortez was the center for labor and supplies in the valley, she was plagued by the lack of a railroad spur.
 The Rio Grande and Southern had come to Durango in the 1880’s, to Dolores in 1891, but the spur to Cortez was never completed.
-She had resources, markets, but no transportation system other than the stage and freight lines.
-During this time, communities sprang up at three to five mile intervals based on the horse and wagon and walking as the two primary modes of transportation.
+Cortez had resources and markets, but no transportation system other than the stage and freight lines.
+During this time, communities sprang up at three-to-five mile intervals, which were based on the horse and wagon and walking as the two primary modes of transportation.

 The Storm of 1911

-Mother Nature has always had a large role that she plays here and on July 10, 1911 the storms came in and washed out the flumes, laterals, and much of the irrigation system.
+Mother Nature has always played a large role here and, on July 10, 1911, the storms came in and washed out the flumes, laterals, and much of the irrigation system.
 A wall of water took off down McElmo Creek and cut a canyon within a canyon.
-In that rich farming area whole orchards and wheat fields were washed out into Utah.
-That flood marked the beginning of the inevitable bust which followed the boom years.
-Dry winters, scorching summers, rains at the wrong times, World War I, national flu epidemics, unstable silver markets, the town was hit hard.
-Now the base industries of the community, agriculture, logging, mining, and tourism were threatened.
+In that rich farming area, whole orchards and wheat fields were washed out into Utah.
+That flood marked the beginning of the inevitable bust that followed the boom years.
+Cortez was hit hard with dry winters, scorching summers, rains at the wrong times, World War I, national flu epidemics, and unstable silver markets.
+Now the base industries of the community - agriculture, logging, mining, and tourism - were threatened.